pzemtsov/pzemtsov.github.io/_posts/2015-12-22-implementing-peano-arithmetic.md

 It reaches 1000 in 480 ms and 10,000 in 336 sec, which means it runs roughly twice as fast as before, which is what we expected.

-The epiloque
+The epilogue
 ------------

 The appointment has been passed successfully, despite all the effort of the hackers to prevent it.
 We have implemented the number system without using any computing functionality in **Java**.
-Our program does not contain any numeric operations, and the only places it contains digits is in class and method names (`Peano6`, `iteration3`).
+Our program does not contain any numeric operations, and the only places it contains digits are in class and method names (`Peano6`, `iteration3`).
 The manufacturers can as well remove digits from keyboards as unnecessary.

 Several days later the totally exhausted sysadmin tells you that the attack is over and the system has been restored.